- Height: 22-26 inches

 Thanks to its large size, strength, and ability to behave obediently, German Shepherds are often used for police and military purposes.

 German Shepherds are considered one of the most intelligent breeds of dogs.
 Some people find that German Shepherds will adapt to a new behavior after only a few repetitions.
-You’ll find that a German Shepherd’s obedience and protective nature will make it an ideal guard dog.
+You’ll even find that a German Shepherd’s obedience and protective nature will make it an ideal guard dog.

 More than likely, your German Shepherd will end up below these “highs.”
 You should expect a male Shepherd to grow to about 70-90 pounds or so, while a female will grow to about 50-70 pounds.